Key takeaways

 These deadlines are usually in early November.
 Colleges that offer these options often expect your SAT scores to arrive by that same deadline—or shortly after.
 But every school has its own policy about it.
 For example, University of Michigan allows EA applicants to send scores up until November 15, even though the application is due November 1.

 If you’re applying EA or ED, register for the SAT early enough so your scores have time to arrive.
 Some schools are flexible, others aren’t.
 Missing the score deadline can disqualify you—so it’s better to send early than take the risk.
+It’s also important to confirm you meet all SAT Exam Eligibility requirements before registering so you don’t run into last-minute issues.

-Steps to Send SAT Scores Through College Board
+Step-by-Step Guide to Send SAT Scores Through College Board

-- Go to https://www.collegeboard.org and sign in
+- Go to the College Board website and sign in to send SAT scores through College Board.

 - Click Send Scores on your dashboard